-In April 2015 the AAUW North Dakota State Board adopted a Strategic Plan for the 2015-2017 program years to guide the membership in program development.
+In April 2015 the AAUW North Dakota State Board adopted a Strategic Plan to guide the membership in program development.

 Vision: AAUW will be a powerful advocate and visible leader in equity and education through research, philanthropy, and measurable change in critical areas impacting the lives of women and girls.

 Value Promise: By joining AAUW, you belong to a community that breaks through educational and economic barriers so that all women have a fair chance.

 Diversity Statement: In principle and practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability or class.

 AAUW – ND Strategic Plan

 Purpose: AAUW-ND shall further the AAUW mission, programs, and policies within North Dakota and promote the work of ND branches.

 GOAL: Act to empower a diverse AAUW-ND membership to attain priority goals.

 Retain and engage our current membership and work toward increasing and diversifying this membership by 20% in the next two years.

 - Assist branches with member retention information and provide training resources to engage members through mentoring, events, meetings or special interest groups.
 Reduce member drop-off to 1% or less.